tholzschuh/archive/content/index.md

-# Archive
+# archive

-In this archive, I collect links and resources that I consider useful.
+Here you can find information, resources and links that I consider worth archiving.

+Don't expect to get much out of this --- I'm mostly trying to organize things for myself.